 for Vader Products, Precision RC Works and D-links.

 The Delrin upper and Chubby lower combo kit gives you best balance for your rig.
 The heavy weight lower links provide down low weight on the axles, while the delrin uppers keep chassis weight low.
-The high clearance front and rear offers a good flat area off the skid for a better break over angle for better crawling.
+The high clearance rear offers a good flat area off the skid for a better break over angle for better crawling.